200percentmicky/chadmusic/docs/setup/install_packages.md

 !!! info "Error regarding "yarn not found""

-    In certain situation, an error may occur regarding yarn not being found.
-If that's the case, you'll need to install yarn on your system.
-Use npm to install yarn globally:
+    Some packages require yarn to install them.
+If you received an error about yarn not being installed, you'll need to install it on your system.

+    First, enable Corepack on your system.
+This requires administrator privileges.
     ```
-    $ npm install -g yarn
+    # corepack enable
     ```

-    Once you installed yarn, upgrade it to the latest version:
+    Then, update yarn to the latest version.
     ```
     $ yarn set version stable
     ```